Justice and Mental Health Training Center

 Increasing understanding and awareness of the impact of trauma

 Providing strategies for developing and implementing trauma-informed policies

 2 hours for Judges and Court personnel

-Use the form below to notify our team you want to register for an upcoming training.
+Click the Open Form button below to notify our team you want to register for an upcoming training.